OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 ## Syllabus

+* Background of Open Source and Free Software
     * History of Open Source and Free Software
     * The motivation - why people and organization create open source software and why do they contribute?
     * The value of Open Source
 * GitHub Pull-Request process
 * The value of CI systems (Demo GitHub Actions)
 * Markdown and creating GitHub pages to take notes of the course
+    * Students will be required to maintain a journal of what they learned and what the accomplished
+    * The language of the journal does not matter, but it has to be public.
-* Understanding other CI system (eg. Jenkins)
+* Understanding other CI system
+    * GitLab pipelines
+    * Jenkins
 * Git on the command line including branching, merging, rebasing, stash, bisect.
 * Forking,  cloning, sending pull-request
 * Finding an open source project to contribute to.
+    * Learn about the various ways to find projects (e.g. GitHub Search, PyDigger, Ruby Digger, CPAN Digger)
+    * Learn how to set up local environment
+    * Learn how to evaluate the difficulty of the contribution.
 * Running the tests of a project.
 * Generating test coverage report.
 * Running a static code analyzer (linter) on the project.